 design, or just plain good bioprocess engineering – likely a combination of all three.
 In any case, it is a significant achievement, and it demonstrates that it can be done.
 Other vendors will now be trying to beat it, and cell therapy companies will be trying to implement it.

 Vendors are beginning to focus, at least some, on the post-expansion/downstream processing

 (microcarrier removal, cell concentration) of the cells as well.
 Millipore

-had a presentation and a poster that discussed microcarrier removal using single use filters and the concentration of hMSCs post-harvest using scalable tangential flow filtration (TFF) technology – both with good post-processing viability and recovery.
-See poster summary below.
+had a presentation and a poster that discussed microcarrier removal using single-use filters and the concentration of hMSCs post-harvest using scalable tangential flow filtration (TFF) technology – both with good post-processing viability and recovery.
+See the poster summary below.
 Downstream processing continues to be an under-appreciated aspect of the field and cannot be an afterthought to scale-up culture.
 If you scale your expansion to several hundred liters before beginning to think about how you will process the massive cell volumes you have, it could set your program back over a year while these technologies are developed and integrated into the manufacturing process.
 It is good to see these aspects of manufacturing get some focus here.